-Part of making your home as desirable as possible is creating as many sanctuaries as possible.
 A sanctuary is a place where you can be alone for hours with your thoughts.
 The world is chaotic.
+The pandemic has locked millions of us at home longer than we probably want.
 Having a sanctuary room allows one to recharge.
 For a writer, finding a quiet place to work is especially important.

 After going through five months of pain building a master bathroom extension, I thought I had built my one and only sanctuary.
 I’ve already spent over a hundred hours in the jacuzzi tub.
 But I’m pleased to say that after only three days, I’ve built another!